 Social media content is subject to the Tennessee Open Records Act.

-Relevant records retention schedules apply to social media content and shall be followed.
+Relevant records retention schedules apply to social media content and shall be followed

 Content must be managed, stored, and retrieved to comply with open records laws.

 Social media pages should state that the opinions expressed by visitors to the page(s) do not reflect the opinions of the department.